 Australian Terriers are very unusual dogs.
 Initially, this breed was bred for hunting, however, later they began to use it as a sentry.
 These have excellent instincts and excellent eyesight, having found a stranger they begin to bark loudly, notifying the owner of the appearance of a stranger.

 The history of the Australian Silky Terrier dates back to the late 19th century.
 The ancestors of the Silky Terrier are dogs of such breeds as the Skye Terrier.
 Yorkshire Terrier and Australian Terrier, bearing the blood of Norwich Terrier, Cairn Terrier, and Dandy Dinmont Terrier.
 It is also known that the griffon played a certain role in the formation of the breed.
-The breed was registered by the Kennel Club in 1933, officially recognized in the United States in 1959.
+The breed was registered by the Kennel Club in 1933, and officially recognized in the United States in 1959.

 The Silky Terrier – Blue rat terrier breed with mixed colors

 The head is of medium length with a flat skull and strong jaws.
-The eyes are dark, small, round.
-The ears are small, triangular in shape, slender, set high, erect, the ends pointing up.
+The eyes are dark, small, and round.
+The ears are small, triangular in shape, slender, set high, and erect, the ends pointing up.

 Moderately stretched body.

 The chest is deep and wide.
 The back is straight.
 The loin is strong.
 The limbs are of moderate length.
-Paws are small, round, compact, with black nails.
+Paws are small, round, and compact, with black nails.
 The tail is docked and carried straight.
 The coat is fine and silky.
 Coat length – 13-15 cm along the spine (from the base of the ears to the base of the tail).
 On the lower part of the limbs, the hair is short.